 What is a referral network?

 Usually, a business referral network involves motivating the parties in the network using some sort of reward or incentive.
-For example, if an employee refers someone to your company, and that person ends up becoming a new customer, you might give the referring employee a gift card, tech item, cash payout, or other perk.
+For example, if an employee refers someone to your company, and that person ends up becoming a new client, you might give the referring employee a gift card, tech item, cash payout, or other perk.

 Types of referral network